bigelephant/presenter/README.md

 ## Presenter

-Simple presenter to wrap objects, designed for Laravel but fine without.
+Simple presenter to wrap and render objects.
+Designed to work with Laravel, but will work as a stand-alone solution.

 ### Installation